Sairamvanam/-NASSCOM-VSD-SoC-Design-Program/Day_2/readme.md

 The position of Pre -placed cells are fixed by the user.EDA tool cannot change the position of these cells and it cannot replace these cells automatically.
 These cells are placed before the PNR .
 The prr placed cells are implemented Once and can re-use as many times required in the design.
+**black box :** we cannot see the internal circuit,we only know the input and output ports of the design.